 Heartworm prevention should begin at six to eight weeks of age and can be

-- Monthly (in a spot on or tablet form - often combined with other worming or flea preventatives for ease), or
+- Monthly (in a spot on or tablet form - often combined with other dog worming treatments or flea preventatives for ease), or

 - Yearly via an injection.

 Always speak to your vet if you have concerns.
-If you think your dog or cat may have heartworm , there are treatment options available, however they need to be closely managed by your veterinarian.
+If you think your dog or cat may have heartworm, there are dog worming treatments and puppy worming treatments available, however they need to be closely managed by your veterinarian.